Guidelines for accessible e-commerce.

 The e-commerce service must comply with WCAG 2.1, level A and AA, to ensure that content and features are technically and content-wise accessible.

-Information about any accessibility issues should be available on the website.
+Information about any accessibility issues should be available together with the e-commerce service.
 The description should be easy to find and understand.

 Reporting